 A second potential criticism concerns the connectionist model’s performance relative to that of the Bayesian model.
 Specifically, one may raise the objection that the connectionist model's superior overall performance compared to the Bayesian model was due to overfitting to the data.
 Although it is true that the connectionist model tended to produce lower values on these two model fit indices, this criticism is inconsistent with the data.
 This is because if the connectionist model's superior performance over that of the Bayesian model resulted from overfitting, it would be expected to outperform the Bayesian model in a few specific instances rather than largely consistently as we have observed.
 This criticism is also weakened by the fact that the model’s learning parameters and its architecture remained constant throughout the simulations.
 Overfitting, which can occur when the model is modified to fit various aspects of the data in different tasks, is therefore unlikely to have influenced the present results.

 A third criticism concerns the artificial nature of the paradigm used here, which was necessitated by the pandemic.
-This may have introduced a level of noise in the data that is fundamentally different than testing in person with real objects.
+Testing remotely on a computer screen may have introduced a level of noise in the data that is fundamentally different than testing in person with real objects.
 Future studies should replicate our study.
 If such a study revealed that participants performed more normatively than associatively in person, this would suggest that children’s normative inferences may not be as robust as originally thought—it is present when tested in person but nearly absent when tested on a computer.
 Such a finding would be interesting regardless because it would add nuance to the literature on children’s causal inferences.

 Conclusion